Prestressed Concrete – Advantages and Disadvantages

 Post-Tensioned System

 In this system ducts for tendons are provided before placing concrete.
 After that concrete is placed in the mold.
-After concrete gains strength, tendons are passed through the duct and by means of anchorage, it is tensioned.
+After concrete gains strength, tendons are passed through the duct, and using anchorage, it is tensioned.

-Post-Tensioning system could be divided into two types
+Post-Tensioning system could be divided into the following two types.

 • As in prestressed concrete, high strength materials are used, which leads to savings in materials and hence also cost.